leahcim-design/astroDynamics/README.md

 This class inherits from the MassiveBodyDeltaInterface.
 It is the container for changes in the position and velocity of MassiveSphere objects.

 ### Universe
-The Universe class is a container for multiple MassiveBody classes.
+The Universe class is a container for multiple MassiveBody objects.
 It also provides a runge-kutta-4 time propagator and a plotting method.

 ### UniverseDelta
 This class serves as a container for changes of the dynamical properties of all massive bodies in the corrseponding Universe.